 Tectonics, thermochronology, sedimentary basin analysis

-My research addresses the interactions between crustal deformation, exhumation, and basin evolution in orogenic settings.
-I am particularly interested in understanding the thermotectonic history of mountain belts during their growth and denudation as recorded in the sedimentary record.
-In my studies, I draw upon numerous field–based, analytical, and modeling tools that include low–temperature thermochronology, geochronology, basin analysis, structural geology, and numerical modeling.
-Our ability to understand these processes and evaluate causal relationships hinges on having robust timing constraints.
-In this regard, my research uses low–temperature thermochronology as a means to quantify the timing and rates of erosion and sedimentation during orogenesis.
+My research addresses the interactions between crustal deformation, exhumation, and basin evolution during mountain-building.
+I am particularly interested in understanding the long-term evolution of orogenic belts during their growth and denudation as recorded in the sedimentary record.
+I draw upon numerous field-based, analytical, and modeling tools that include basin analysis, low–temperature thermochronology, and structural geology

 Prospective graduate students

-I encourage students with interests in tectonics and sedimentary systems to contact me about graduate research opportunities.
+Students with interests in tectonics, thermochronology, and sedimentary processes are welcome to contact me about graduate research opportunities.

-- 2013 Assistant Professor of Sedimentary Geology and Tectonics, Indiana University Bloomington IN
+- 2013-present: Assistant Professor, Indiana University Bloomington IN